tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.graph_editor.md

 To alleviate the out-of-sync problem, some functions are granted the right to modified subgraph in place.
-This is typically the case of graph manipulation functions which, given some subgraphs as arguments, can modify the underlying tf.Graph.
+This is typically the case of graph manipulation functions which, given some subgraphs as arguments, can modify the underlying `tf.Graph`.
 Since this modification is likely to render the subgraph view invalid, those functions can modify the argument in place to reflect the change.
 For instance, calling the function swap_inputs(svg0, svg1) will modify svg0 and svg1 in place to reflect the fact that their inputs have now being